 Service orchestration works through the exchange of messages in the domain layer of enterprise applications.
 Since individual services are not programmed to communicate with other services, messages must be exchanged according to a predetermined business logic and execution order so that the composite service or application can run as it is demanded by the end-user.
 This is usually accomplished through enterprise application integration (EAI), which enables data integration, and the use of a central messaging engine such as an enterprise service bus (ESB), which routes, transforms and enriches messages.

-Related to service orchestration is service choreography.
-Though both are employed to create composite services and applications in service oriented architectures, it it is worth pointing out the differences.
+Service choreography is also related to service orchestration, as both are employed to create composite services and applications in service oriented architectures; however, it is still worth pointing out the differences.
 A service choreography model works without a central messaging engine or orchestrator while a service orchestration model relies on a central controller to couple services.
 In the former, the participating services each know the business logic and sequence and timing of message exchanges.
 In the latter, the participating services don’t know that they are being orchestrated as part of a higher-level service; only the central controller knows the business logic and messaging sequence.

 To get a better sense of service orchestration, let’s take a look at the following example.
 A loan broker wants to make a loan request on behalf of a customer and uses an automated Loan Request Service.
 The broker accesses the Loan Request Service in the enterprise system to make the initial loan request, which is sent to an orchestrator (the central messaging engine) that then calls and invokes other services in the enterprise, partner systems and/or the cloud to process that request.
 The individual sub-services involved in the loan request include a service to obtain credit scores from a credit agency, a service to retrieve a list of lenders, a service to request quotes from a bank service, and a service to process quotes with the data from the other services.
 Together, the orchestrated services comprise the Loan Request Service, which then returns a list of quotes from potential lenders to the broker who made the original request.